-This consultation sets out the draft Gas (Individual Standards of Performance) Regulations (Northern Ireland).
-The standards have been drafted to reflect views expressed in the May 2010 report, 'Customer Views of the Guaranteed Standards Scheme'; decisions made as a result of the July 2011 consultation on 'Guaranteed Standards in Gas - Consultation Proposals 'and the April 2012 publication, 'Guaranteed Service Standards - Final Proposals'.
-The standards are presented here for comment on their application by interested stakeholders.
+In October 2013 the Utility Regulator consulted on the drafting of the Gas (Individual Standards of Performance) Regulations (Northern Ireland).
+The draft Regulations presented at that time reflected views expressed in the May 2010 report, 'Customer Views of the Guaranteed Standards Scheme'; decisions made as a result of the July 2011 consultation on 'Guaranteed Standards in Gas - Consultation Proposals 'and the April 2012 publication, 'Guaranteed Service Standards - Final Proposals'.
+The Utility Regulator has considered the responses it has received to this consultation and sets out here the final Regulations.
+These Regulations will be effective from the 1 April 2014